-Several federally-listed species occur in the project areas for this Draft DARP/EA.
-For each project that is selected in the final DARP/EA, the Trustees and/or the project implementer, as appropriate, will evaluate the potential effects of the project on listed species and critical habitat.
+Several federally-listed species occur in the project areas for this DARP/EA.
+For each selected project described in this Final DARP/EA, the Trustees and/or the project implementer, as appropriate, will evaluate the potential effects of the project on listed species and critical habitat.
 Based on this analysis, the Trustees and/or project implementer will perform the appropriate level of consultation with the USFWS and/or NMFS pursuant to Section 7 of the ESA.